 Amyotrophic lateral sclerosis (ALS) is a disease of the nervous system.
-It leads to damage of nerve cells in the brain and spine.
+It leads to the damage of nerve cells in the brain and spine.
 These nerves control muscle movement.
-The related muscles weaken and shrink as the disease progresses.
-Changes to the nerves and muscles get worse over time.
+People with ALS have muscles that weaken and shrink as the disease worsens.

 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your symptoms and health history.
+You will be asked about your symptoms and your personal and family health history.
 A physical exam will be done.
-There are no specific tests to diagnose ALS.
-Symptoms will point to a problem with the nervous system.
-Tests will then be done to rule out other health issues that cause similar problems.
-Your doctor or specialists may ask for:
+There are no tests to diagnose ALS.

-Palliative care is a team of experts that help those with severe illnesses.
-They can help guide overall care according to your wishes.
+A team of specialists will work with you to create a care plan.
 The team will focus on quality of life for you and your family.

 ALS will affect muscles throughout the body.
 Chewing, swallowing, speech, and breathing can all be affected.
 Care will help to support the body when these changes occur.
-Help may include:
+Options are:

 National Institute of Neurological Disorders and Stroke